LERa: Replanning with Visual Feedback in Instruction Following

-We also conducted extensive ablation experiments, confirming the necessity of all three steps in the replanning process.
-Additionally, we performed experiments with different VLMs, demonstrating how VLM quality affects replanning performance.
-Further experiments with a non-ideal subtask checker on ALFRED-ChaOS show the consistent superiority of LERa when working with imperfect error detection.
+We also conducted extensive ablation experiments that confirmed the necessity of all three steps in the replanning process.
+Additionally, we performed experiments with different VLMs that demonstrated how VLM quality affects replanning performance.
+Further experiments with a non-ideal subtask checker on ALFRED-ChaOS showed the consistent superiority of LERa when working with imperfect error detection.
 To demonstrate the generalizability of our approach to real-world scenarios, we integrated LERa into the control system of a real robot for tabletop manipulation.
 LERa successfully handled replanning in 15 out of 18 trials.

-Our main contributions can be summarized as follows: \begin{enumerate} \item \textbf{We propose LERa}, a VLM-based replanning approach that utilizes visual feedback, makes minimal assumptions about the agent's architecture, and is capable of replanning for both dynamic scene changes and action execution errors. \item \textbf{We introduce three different environments}, based on well-known simulators, that can be used to evaluate replanning approaches. \item \textbf{We conduct rigorous experiments and ablations across various environments}, demonstrating that LERa successfully handles replanning under different conditions and for different types of errors. \item \textbf{We validate the applicability of LERa to real-world problems} by integrating it into a real robot control system for tabletop manipulation, showing that LERa effectively handles replanning. \end{enumerate}
+Our main contributions can be summarized as follows: \begin{enumerate} \item \textbf{We propose LERa}, a VLM-based replanning approach that utilizes visual feedback, makes minimal assumptions about the agent's architecture, and is capable of replanning for both dynamic scene changes and action execution errors. \item \textbf{We introduce three different environments} based on well-known open-source simulators, which can be used to evaluate replanning approaches. \item \textbf{We conduct rigorous experiments and ablations across various environments}, demonstrating that LERa successfully handles replanning under different conditions and for different types of errors. \item \textbf{We validate the applicability of LERa to real-world problems} by integrating it into a real robot control system for tabletop manipulation, showing that LERa effectively handles replanning. \end{enumerate}